paypal/paypal-checkout-components/docs/button-advanced.md

 your customer through the payment process.
 After the payment is complete, we will notify you using a javascript callback, and you can take your customer to a success page.

+Please note - this advanced integration only covers the **buyer authorization** portion of the Checkout.
+It expects you to use PayPal's REST api to initiate the payment, and execute the payment once the buyer authorization is complete.
+Please see the [PayPal REST API Docs](./paypal-rest-api.md) for information on creating the payment token and executing the payment.

 ### Advanced Javascript Integration (Express-Checkout)

 This integration uses [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/),